Shiwa Ng'andu is a unique manor house…

 Cost of meal e.g. lunch: Included

-Drinks included: Drinks are included except for premium wines, spirits and champagne.
+Drinks included: All drinks are included except for premium-branded drinks

-Traditional Cultures: Charlie and Jo have contributed a lot for the local community and it is possible to visit the local school, a clinic and the church whilst staying here.See more ideas for Traditional Cultures in Zambia
+Traditional Cultures: Charlie and Jo Harvey have done a lot for the local community around Shiwa Ng’andu, and it is possible for guests at the Manor House to visit the local school, a clinic and the church.See more ideas for Traditional Cultures in Zambia

 Generally recommended for children: Yes – over the age of 10